marioscience/marioscience.github.io/README.md

 ### Hosting

 At the moment https://mariomatos.dev/ is a domain name that directly redirects to https://marioscience.github.io/.
+This is a DNS redirect with masking.